jeevn/alert/README.md

 ## Licence

-Use of this external is governed by the MIT License as stated in the accompanying [LICENSE.md](license.md) file.
+Use of this external is governed by the MIT License as stated in the accompanying [LICENSE.txt](LICENSE.txt) file.